SonarSource/docs/sonarqube/content.md

 Follow these steps for your first installation:

-1. Create volumes `sonarqube_conf`, `sonarqube_data`, `sonarqube_logs` and `sonarqube_extensions` and start the image with the following command.
-This will populate all the volumes (copying default plugins, create the elasticsearch data folder, create the sonar.properties configuration file).
-Watch the logs, and once the container is properly started you can force-exit (ctrl+c) and proceed to the next step.
+1. Create volumes `sonarqube_conf`, `sonarqube_data`, `sonarqube_logs`, and `sonarqube_extensions` and start the image with the following command.
+This will populate all the volumes (copying default plugins, create the Elasticsearch data folder, create the sonar.properties configuration file).
+Watch the logs, and, once the container is properly started, you can force-exit (ctrl+c) and proceed to the next step.

 	```console
 	$ docker run --rm \